 As seen in the graph below, in our sample there’s no correlation between larger social media followings and high conversion rates.
-Average Conversion Rate in stores with more than 5,000 followers on Twitter (9.7% CVR), Facebook (9.23% CVR) or Instagram (9.75% CVR) in our sample are similar to the average Conversion Rate in the sample overall (9.20% CVR).
+Average Conversion Rate in stores with more than 5,000 followers on Twitter (9.7% CVR), Facebook (9.23% CVR) or Instagram (9.75% CVR) were similar to the average Conversion Rate in the sample overall (9.20% CVR).

 *ALL = Average Conversion Rate of our entire sample of 150 stores

 The customer journey is the funnel-shaped path consumers take from being a stranger to becoming a client.
 This journey starts on acquisition and may take several points of contact before it’s complete.
 Each point of contact is carefully orchestrated by the owners and managers of our best-performing stores.

 We found that the majority of our sample uses three main tactics to improve their customers’ journeys:

 Over 97% of the stores analyzed use retargeting to help them control their customers’ journeys.
 Retargeting works because it reminds potential buyers of a product or store they’ve already seen, helping to keep it top of mind while they’re making a purchase decision.
 It increases conversion rates by bringing them back to the site.